Anthony-eng21/Anthony-eng21/README.md

 1. 🛹UTSkateSpots💣
    - Description: Utah Skate Spots.
 Are you sick of skating around Utah not knowing where your buddy posted that video where he did that sick 5-0 on that almost to good to be true ledge?
 Well UTSkateSpots could potentially save your local skate scene.
 NEVER GATEKEEP SPOTS.
    - -Sub-Description: CRUD & Auth with DB Application and other APIs(GeoCooding, Maps, File Pickers etc..) implemented for a fun proactive user experience.
-   - Technologies Used: React, Express, MongoDB, Mongoose
+   - Technologies Used: React, Express, MongoDB, Mongoose.
    - GitHub Repository: [Repository Link Frontend](https://github.com/Anthony-eng21/MERN-PROJ)
    - GitHub Repository: [Repository Link REST API](https://github.com/Anthony-eng21/MERN-PROJ-REST-API)